Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Results

 \subsubsection{Overall Performance}

 Tab.~\ref{tab:result_bridge_nrmse} presents the model performance in predicting train loads across different temperature categories using Normalized Root Mean Squared Error (NRMSE) with 95\% confidence intervals.
 Notably, all models exhibit a slight increase in NRMSE as temperature decreases.
 This could be attributed to the inherent difficulty of modeling bridge behavior at lower temperatures or to the fact that the training dataset was not sufficiently representative and did not contain enough observations of bridge behavior under such conditions.
 HTGNN consistently demonstrates competitive performance across all temperature ranges, showing particular strength at lower temperatures where other models experience higher NRMSE.
-1D-GCNN, which incorporates a gating mechanism, also exhibits strong performance, particularly at higher temperatures.
+1D-GCNN, with its gating mechanism, also exhibits strong performance, particularly at higher temperatures.
 1D-CNN and BiLSTM generally perform well, except at low temperatures.
-MTGAT consistently shows the highest NRMSE values.
-This underperformance, in contrast to its competitive results on the bearing dataset, may be attributed to the increased heterogeneity of the bridge sensor dataset.
-Unlike the bearing dataset, which is dominated by low-frequency temperature signals, the bridge dataset contains a balanced distribution of high-frequency (acceleration) and low-frequency (displacement) signals.
-The increased heterogeneity in the bridge sensor data could pose challenges for MTGAT's homogeneous graph structure, potentially limiting its ability to fully capture the complex interactions between different sensor types.
+MTGAT \revtext{and TimeMixer} consistently \revtext{show} the highest NRMSE values.
+This underperformance, in contrast to \revtext{their} competitive results on the bearing dataset, may be attributed to the increased heterogeneity of the bridge sensor dataset.
+Unlike the bearing dataset, which is dominated by low-frequency temperature signals, the bridge dataset contains a balanced distribution of high-frequency (acceleration) and low-frequency (displacement) signals\revtext{, further compounded by the pronounced impact of the exogenous variable (temperature) on these signals.} The increased heterogeneity could pose challenges for MTGAT's homogeneous graph structure \revtext{as well as TimeMixer's limited ability to capture exogenous influences}, limiting \revtext{their} ability to fully capture the complex interactions between different sensor modalities.